 Sometimes, a family court will give custody and visitation rights to one party and the custodial party ignores the court order.
 In these cases, there is no money exchanged and the enforcement of the order can be complicated.
 If the custodial parent violates the order allowing the other an appropriate custody and visitation schedule, they may have the order overturned as punishment for their action against the court.
 This violation can also constitute contempt of court for refusing to follow the judge's order.

 Similar to child support enforcement, New York courts will help payees recover support from court order violators.
 If the case involves children, the SCU can help the payee recover both child support and spousal maintenance.
 If children are not involved, SCU may not be utilized.
 The court system is still authorized to help enforce the law.
 An income execution is an enforcement order that mandates the employer of the payer to deduct the support and any arrears from his or her paycheck and send money straight to the payee.
 An attorney can help their client through this process.
 The court also has the authority to order the employer to garnish wages.
 Similar to other cases, there could be punishment for being found in contempt of court.

 Marital property division is an important topic in any divorce.
 Both parties have emotional attachments to their shared property and it might be overwhelming to relinquish marital items.
 New York courts equitably divide property according to what is fair and just to the couple.
 Similar to the case of child custody, if a person defies the court order, the court can adjust the award in favor of the complying spouse or find the person in contempt of court.
-To discuss enforcing your judgment, contact Abraham & Jesselson Law Group, LLC for a consultation.
+To discuss enforcing your judgment, contact Abraham & Jesselson Law Group, LLC in Woodmere, New York for a consultation.